ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Global Settings API

 All global PEB settings are stored in a single JavaScript object named ``pebSettings``.
 This name is mandatory and hard-coded in C++ code.
-If ``pebSettings`` JavaScript object is not found, no Perl scripts are started automatically, default labels are used for all context menus and JavaScript pop-up boxes, no warning is displayed for unsaved data in local HTML forms and no graceful shutdown of Perl scripts is possible.
+If ``pebSettings`` JavaScript object is not found, no Perl scripts are started automatically, default labels are used for all context menus and JavaScript pop-up boxes, no warning is displayed for unsaved data in local HTML forms and no graceful shutdown of interactive Perl scripts is possible.

 ```javascript
 var pebSettings = {};